Relationship Advice If You Have HIV or AIDS

 Managing HIV successfully, after 19 years – that’s living!

 Living with HIV and managing the symptoms is a way of life.
+So please do consider the following relationship advice precisely:

 Relationships may be affected in psychological, emotional, mental, health, physical, sexual ways, economic and financial ways.

 There may be differences if one or both partners are infected with HIV, such as using a condom if one partner is not infected.
-Depending on the stage of HIV infection development and impact on the immune system, care plans may need to be put in place for medical care as the disease progresses.
+Depending on the stage of HIV infection development and its impact on the immune system, care plans may need to be put in place for medical care as the disease progresses.

 Persons with HIV, experience life limitations that may be frustrating or impact self-confidence: